star-hengxing/libuipc/docs/api_docs/uipc/geometry/Geometry/index.md

 ---
 title: Geometry
-description: A base geometry class that contains the instance attributes and the meta attributes.
+description: A base geometries class that contains the instance attributes and the meta attributes.
 generator: doxide
 ---

 # Geometry

 **class  Geometry : public IGeometry**

-A base geometry class that contains the instance attributes and the meta attributes.
+A base geometries class that contains the instance attributes and the meta attributes.